 © judigrafie / photocase.com

-As of May 2020, the Laboratory has been maintaining and developing six databases.
-All of them follow the principles of Open Data and can be freely used both by Institute researchers and international scholars worldwide.
+The Laboratory currently maintains and develops five international databases.
+All of them follow the principles of Open Data and can be freely used by the Institute’s researchers and international scholars, students, policy-makers, and journalists worldwide.

-Next to database work, the Laboratory is directly involved in the research process.
-Its members are engaged in projects on the analysis of demographic trends and patterns around the world, with a special focus on Europe.
-Researchers of the Demographic Data Laboratory actively work on the development of methods for the demographic measurements and reconstruction of data series.
+Besides data-related work, the Laboratory is directly involved in the research process.
+Its members are engaged in scientific projects on the analysis of demographic trends and patterns around the world, with a special focus on Europe.
+Researchers of the Laboratory of Demographic Data have been actively working on the development of methods for calculating aggregated demographic measures and reconstructing data series.

 The Laboratory performs five principal tasks:

-- Developing and updating demographic databases on human mortality and fertility, and producing new data resources.
+- Developing and updating demographic databases on human mortality and fertility, and producing new data resources in cooperation with researchers from other labs.

 - Conducting research projects and data analyses.

-- Collecting and processing additional data from external sources.
+- Collecting and processing additional specific data from external sources.

 - Engaging in teaching and supervising activities.

-The Laboratory of Demographic Data is involved in a great many cooperative activities with other researchers and research groups within the MIPDR and has a large network of international collaborators.
+The Laboratory of Demographic Data is involved in many cooperative activities with other researchers and research groups within the MIPDR and has a large network of international collaborators.